ChasManRors/ReEden/content/posts/introducing_ReEden.md

 <!-- {{< wide-image src="/img/greenHills.jpeg" title="EcoVillage Before and after" >}} -->
 <!-- View from prime campsite -->

-**WTFMAN - This site is dedicated to the idea that humans can actually live in harmony with each other and with the rest of the planet, despite all evidence to the contrary.**
+**This site is dedicated to the idea that humans can actually live in harmony with each other and with the rest of the planet, despite all evidence to the contrary.**
 <!--more-->